YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 This method wraps `ydb_zwr2str_s()`_ and is the inverse of `Go Str2ZwrS()`_.

+- If the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`
+  has not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return with an error return of INVSTRLEN.
+- If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return an INVSTRLEN error.
 In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code.
-- If :code:`str` has errors and is not in valid `zwrite format`_,, set :code:`len_used` to zero, and return the error code returned by `ydb_zwr2str_s()`_ e.g., INVZWRITECHAR`.
+- If :code:`str` has errors and is not in valid `zwrite format`_, set :code:`len_used` to zero, and return the error code returned by `ydb_zwr2str_s()`_ e.g., INVZWRITECHAR`.
 - Otherwise, set the buffer referenced by :code:`buf_addr` to the